 Communicating business and financial information and building and interpreting financial projections are among the topics covered in this program.
 Both students indicate the course material is extensive but beneficial for everyone in the course, especially since they all had varying career fields.

-Justin said this course is a “perfect” continuing education supplement for those who are passionate about business intelligence and finance.
+Justin said it’s a “perfect” continuing education supplement for those who are passionate about business intelligence and finance.
 He also plans to continue reviewing the materials to reinforce what was covered in class.

 Karen said motivations for taking this course might vary depending on one’s professional background and post-program goals.
 However, when asked if she feels more knowledgeable about the FP&A field, she said, “Absolutely!”